GuiBibeau/solana-ssr-repro/README.md

 ## Workaround (User Side)

-Use `SolanaProvider` with `config` prop instead of pre-creating the client:
+Use `SolanaProvider` with lazy client creation via `config` prop instead of pre-creating the client:

 ```tsx
 "use client";